yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

     print ("Hello " ++ name ++ "!")
 ~~~~~~
 </div>
-First, let us compare with a similar program in some imperative languages:
+First, let us compare this with similar programs in a few imperative languages:

 ~~~~~~ {.python}
 # Python